BSMRKRS/my_work/README.md

 ### Before you begin
 You'll need a github account (github.com). _Use your school email address._

+Once you've signed up for github, your teacher will need to invite into the MyWork repository, so talk to them about this.

 ### The very first time you ever use MyWork
 #### If the pi has a `my_work` folder (at `/home/student/my_work`)
 Enter the `my_work` folder and run `bash create_my_folder flast00` where flast00 is your BSM email prefix.
 Github will ask you to log in.